GluuFederation/world-tour/README.md

 In each city, we plan to:

 - Host a free meetup
-- Host a paid training session
+- Host a paid training session (1-3 days total)
 - Film an interview with one local entrepreneur/founder building a business around open source software

 ## Current Itinerary